open-telemetry/opentelemetry-java-examples/kotlin-extension/README.md

-# Kotlin Extension examples
+# Kotlin Extension Examples

-This is a simple example that demonstrates how to use the Kotlin extension for attaching a Span context to a Kotlin coroutine.
+This is a simple example that demonstrates how to use the Kotlin extension for attaching a span context to a Kotlin coroutine.

 ## Prerequisites